PhotoboothProject/photobooth/docs/contributing.md

 1. Fork and clone the repo
 2. Run `npm install` to install all dependencies
-3. Install submodules `git submodule update --init`
+3. To install all needed submodules `git submodule update --init`
 4. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 If you want to build the project, run `npm run build`.